WHO WE ARE

 A founder of St. Mary of the Hills Catholic Church in Rochester Hills, Karen, her husband, and five daughters have been active volunteers, serving on committees and parish council since 1990.
 They have led faith-sharing and prayer groups for 17 years.
 Most recently, she launched the website, Lampstands, a blog for people to witness to their faith.

-The eldest of the Dudek girls, began assisting in the religious education department at her parish, St. Mary of the Hills, by age 10 and began teaching the catechism after her Confirmation.
-She taught catechism classes as Sacrament preparation for 4 years at St. Mary’s.
+The eldest of the Dudek girls, Anna began assisting in the religious education department at her parish, St. Mary of the Hills, by age 10, and began teaching catechism classes after her Confirmation.
+She taught catechism classes as Sacrament preparation for 4 years at St. Mary’s and then this past year at St. John Vianney parish.

 A member of the Sharers of the Word Ministry in Windsor, Canada, she led faith-sharing groups for 2 years and began faith-sharing with young adults through Agape Ministries in Rochester Hills, Michigan, leading the group for 5 years.

 Anna has a Bachelor’s Degree in Education from the University of Dayton where she also worked in pro-life and campus ministry groups.
-After graduation, she taught Spanish, Latin, and ESL for ten years to ages 3 years to adults.
+After graduation, she taught Spanish, Latin, and ESL for twelve years to students of grade levels ranging from preschool to college.

 Anna also loves to serve God through music.
-She plays piano and guitar, is a Mass cantor and has sung in several choirs for over 11years.
-She has composed several of her own songs recording them and performing them at Praise and Worship services.
+She plays piano and guitar, is a Mass cantor and has sung in several choirs for over 18 years.
+She has composed several of her own songs, recording them and performing them at Praise and Worship services.

 Rachel (Dudek) Hartfield